 Veterans Upward Bound is a no-cost program designed specifically to serve the needs of today’s veterans.
 VUB offers a unique range of services to prepare participants for renewing their formal education, whether at a two-year college, four-year university or a vocational/technical school.
 All services are provided free of charge, including instruction, advising, textbooks and supplies.

 Metropolitan Community College Veterans Upward Bound serves veterans in Douglas, Sarpy, Dodge and Washington counties.
-Our office is located on the Metropolitan Community College, South Omaha Campus in the Industrial Training Center Building, room 100Q.
+Our office is located on the Metropolitan Community College, South Omaha Campus in the Center For Advanced Manufacturing (CAM) building, room 100Q.

 When may I start?

 We encourage you to begin as soon as possible!
 Our goal is to prepare you to begin or return to school.
 The ideal time to start your VUB program is at least one term before you intend to enroll in classes.

 To benefit from the free educational services offered by VUB, veterans must meet a few simple eligibility requirements.

 - Veterans with a least 180 days of active duty service, or if less than 180 days, must be discharged or released because of a service connected disability, or

 - A member of a reserve component of the US Armed Forces called to active duty for a period of more than 30 days, or a member of a reserve component of the US Armed Forces who served on active duty in support of a contingency operation on or after September 11, 2001.

 Veterans who meet at least one of the following criteria:

 A potential first-generation college student (neither of your parents completed a four-year college degree